 - (i) The Disciplinary Panel's decision shall be communicated to the Junior Member in writing by the Chair and shall be final.
-Copies of the decision shall be sent to the Principal of the Postmasters and the Senior Tutor and any College staff affected by the decision. - (ii) The Senior Tutor shall report the decision to the Warden and Tutors' Committee or the Graduate Committee as the case may require.
+Copies of the decision shall be sent to the Principal of the Postmasters and the Senior Tutor and any College staff affected by the decision. - (ii) The Senior Tutor shall report the decision to the Warden and Tutors' Committee.